How to Add Embed Video in WordPress?

 Recommended: How to Add Widgets to WordPress?

-Navigating the Gutenberg Editor to Add a Video Block
+Go to the Gutenberg Editor to Add a Video Block

-• Click on the ‘+’ (Add Block) button at the top of the editor or in the content area where you want to add the piece.
+• Add the Block: Click the ‘+’ (Add Block) button at the top of the editor or in the content area where you want to add the piece.
+Search for the block in the block library and click on it to add it to your content.

 • Upload: Directly upload a file from your computer.
+Be cautious when you upload videos directly to your hosting account as it can affect site performance.

 • Media Library: Select a clip from your WordPress media library.

 • Insert from URL: Paste the URL if it’s hosted on a supported platform like YouTube or Vimeo.
+Embedding videos from these platforms can increase user engagement and leverage traffic from major video hosting sites.

 Gutenberg Editor

-Customizing Video Settings Within the Block
+Customize Video Settings in the Block

-• Here, you can adjust various settings like autoplay, loop, mute, and playback controls.
-Additionally, you can add a poster image to display before the video plays.
+• Block Sidebar Settings: For more settings, click on the block and then the settings icon (gear symbol) to open the block settings sidebar.
+Here, you can adjust various settings like autoplay, loop, mute, and playback controls.
+You can also add a poster image to display before the video plays.
+You can also manage how the video file is handled, including preload options to optimize load speed when multiple video files are present.

 dartboard